LinLi-0909/M-DNB-model/README.md

 network(:,3)=importdata('network.csv');
 ```
 **Output:** <br />
-CI contains CI value, sd, PCCin and PCCout for each gene module at each time point.
+CI: CI contains 4 columns for each gene module at each time point,which are  CI value, sd, PCC_in and PCC_out,respectively.<br />
 And The CI of Chu-time dataset can be downloaded at https://github.com/LinLi-0909/M-DNB-model/blob/main/CI.mat <br />
-### 3. Identify DNB genes at critical points
+### Step 3.
+Identify DNB genes at critical points
  **[topmCI,QI]=Get_Critical_Indicators(timeIdx,CI,m);**
  m is the top m-DNB genes with CI value in given critical point, e.g. m=50,100,150. users can also set the parameter as own request.
 ### 4. Find M-DNB fatcors (TFs of DNB genes)